Your Guide to Weight Management Dog Food

 When looking for weight management dog food, the main thing you want to look for is fat content.
 A low-fat and low-calorie dog food will be a much better option for your dog if they need to lose a few extra pounds.
-Our Weight Control recipe is a low-fat dry dog food recipe that comes in at 315 kcal per cup, making it a great low-calorie option for your dog.
+Our grain free Weight Control recipe is a low-fat dry dog food recipe that comes in at 315 kcal per cup, making it a great low-calorie option for your dog.
 This recipe is even listed as one of the best weight loss dog foods and is highly recommended by Dog Food Advisor!

 The important thing to note here is that even when feeding a dog food for weight loss, going strictly off the feeding guidelines on the back of the bag probably won’t be much help.
 Feeding guidelines are made to be a starting point when figuring out how much to feed your dog, but you should always consult your vet to determine exactly how much to feed, especially when you’re trying to help your dog lose weight.